The Property Council of Australia released its twice annual Office Market Report today.

-Two more proposed buildings at the park, containing a total of 9000 sqm of area, are approved.
+Two more commercial assets are permitted at the park, containing a total 9000 sqm.

-CBRE said that this development should see the Robina/Varsity Lakes precinct surpass Southport in size for the first time.
+CBRE said this should see the Robina/Varsity Lakes precinct surpass Southport in size for the first time.

 About 38,000 sqm of Gold Coast office stock is approved or proposed to be completed from 2021.